moq-wg/warp-streaming-format/draft-ietf-moq-msf.md

 ## Metrics track namespace and name {#metricstrackname}

-TODO: Finalize the track naming.

-Metrics tracks MUST use the namespace and track name format defined in Section 3 of {{MOQMETRICS}}.
-The Track Namespace consists of the tuples:
-`(moq://metrics.moq.arpa/v1/),(resourceID)` where resourceID is a unique identifier for the publishing resource.
+The metric track's namespace is defined by the {{tracknamespace}} field and converted to bytes according to {{namemapping}}.

-The Track Name identifies the granularity level for the metrics being published, specified as a single tuple `(<granularity-level>)` where granularity-level is a value from 0 (Emergency) to 7 (Debug).
+The Track Name identifies the granularity level for the metrics being published, specified as a ASCII decimal representation,  where granularity-level is a value from 0 (Emergency) to 7 (Debug).
 Higher priority levels (lower numbers) indicate more critical metrics that should always be reported.